I'm so glad you're here to learn how to dehydrate turkey - safely.

 Instead of using rice every time, I changed it up and added orzo.
 Adding orzo also shortened the cooking time by half!

 I'm a big fan of turkey.
 I'm on a keto diet and I totally enjoy a very light dinner comprising a mozzarella stick wrapped in two thin slices of turkey breast.
-Learn more about the keto diet here on my sister-site.
+Learn more about the keto diet here.

 Thanks for stopping by to learn how to dehydrate turkey!
 If you have any questions, feel free to drop me an email here.